mozilla-mobile/mozilla-vpn-client/README.md

 ### How to build from source code for iOS

+*Note*: These instructions assume that you have installed QT using the [official QT online installer](https://www.qt.io/download).

 1. On iOS, we compile the app using [XCode](https://developer.apple.com/xcode/) version 12 or higher.